Relativistic Doppler effect: Relativistic Doppler effect for sound and light

 First-year physics textbooks almost invariably analyze Doppler shift for sound in terms of Newtonian kinematics, while analyzing Doppler shift for light and electromagnetic phenomena in terms of relativistic kinematics.
-This gives the false impression that acoustic phenomena requires a different analysis than light and radio waves.
+This gives the false impression that acoustic phenomena require a different analysis than light and radio waves.

 The traditional analysis of the Doppler effect for sound represents a low speed approximation to the exact, relativistic analysis.
 The fully relativistic analysis for sound is, in fact, equally applicable to both sound and electromagnetic phenomena.